matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

     Def & Talent -- Increases --> TRS
 ```

 - **Change Fail Percentage**: High [inventory](#inventory) and [overprocessing](#overprocessing) are correlated with higher failure rates.
-Low performers suffer a failure rate of \~40%, whereas Elite performers maintain a rate of \~5%.
+Low performers suffer a failure rate of ~40%, whereas Elite performers maintain a rate of ~5%.
 Simply put, holding [inventory](#inventory) and relying on manual [motion](#motion) makes you **8 times more likely to fail**[^1].
 - **Failed Deployment Recovery Time**: When [defects](#defects) do occur, the ability to recover is defined by how much waste is in the system.
 Low performers take between one week and one month to recover from a failed deployment, while Elite performers recover in less than one hour.
 This remarkable **2,293 times faster recovery time**[^1] highlights that waste doesn't just cause failures; it prevents recovery.

-#### The Multiplier
+#### The multiplier

 [Unused talent](#unused-talent) acts as a dampener on all four metrics simultaneously.
-A "Generative" culture (high trust, high agency) is a top predictor of performance.
-Organisations that waste talent through low autonomy or high burnout are statistically incapable of achieving Elite status in _any_ of the four metrics.
+A [generative organisational culture](https://dora.dev/capabilities/generative-organizational-culture/), as defined by sociologist Dr. Ron Westrum, is a strong predictor of high performance.
+Organisations that display pathological cultures and waste talent through low autonomy or high burnout are strongly correlated with low performance in _all four_ key metrics.

-### From Symptoms to Systems
+### From symptoms to systems

 The eight wastes aren't just a checklist: they're a mindset.
 They challenge us to constantly ask: _"Is this activity adding value, or just keeping us busy?"_

 But waste is only a symptom.
 The real question is: why does waste appear in the first place?

+---

-## Mura: The Source of Uneven Flow
+## Mura: The source of uneven flow

 _Mura_ (斑), meaning "unevenness" or "irregularity" is the inconsistency in how work flows, the "hurry up and wait" cycle.
 It manifests as periods of low activity followed by frantic catch-up, rendering delivery unpredictable and unsustainable.

 This section examines in depth how to identify uneven flow, and how modern software delivery practices work together to reduce inconsistency and create predictability.

-### The Detection Kit
+### The detection kit

 The principles of **Lean** have been empirically validated for software delivery by the extensive research in the _Accelerate_ book and the ongoing **DORA** programme.
-This work gave us the four key metrics that are now the industry standard for measuring high-performing teams.
+This work gave us the four key metrics that are now the industry standard for predicting team performance.

 The **DORA** metrics are not performance scorecards; they are flow indicators.
 The goal isn't simply to achieve "good" numbers.
 The goal is to reduce variance.

-#### Change Lead Time
+#### Change lead time

 A high average lead time is a problem, but a high variance (or standard deviation) is a warning signal.

 If your team delivers one feature in two days, but the next one takes forty, your system isn't just slow, it's chaotic.
 This variance makes forecasting impossible.
-It's the single best indicator that your process is unpredictable and riddled with hidden waste (like [waiting](#waiting) for code reviews or environments and [transportation](#transportation) as work bounces between functions).
+It's the single best indicator that your process is unpredictable and riddled with hidden waste (such as [waiting](#waiting) for code reviews or environments, [transportation](#transportation) as work bounces between functions, or not utilising the talent closest to the work).
 A smooth flowing system has a tight, predictable Lead Time.

-#### Deployment Frequency
+#### Deployment frequency

 An inconsistent deployment cadence is a clear sign of batching and queues.

 Deploying twenty changes on a Tuesday afternoon and then nothing for four days isn't high frequency; it's batched and irregular delivery.
-It's a sign of an uneven system that queues work up for a "Release Day", creating a massive [inventory](#inventory) of undeployed code.
-A smooth flowing system has a consistent, rhythmic deployment cadence - or even better, deploy on-demand.
+It's a sign of an uneven system that fails to decompose work effectively, then waits for a "Release Day", creating a massive [inventory](#inventory) of undeployed code.
+A smooth flowing system has a consistent, rhythmic deployment cadence - or even better a fully automated deployment on-demand.

-#### Change Fail Percentage
+#### Change fail percentage

-A spiky **Change Fail Percentage** is a lagging consequence of rushed work.
+A spiky Change Fail Percentage is a lagging consequence of rushed work.

-This often indicates a deadline-driven "crunch" cycle.
+This often indicates a failure to engage with stakeholders, producing poorly refined work, without a clear scope and inflicting a deadline-driven "crunch" cycle.
 The team was forced to rush to meet an arbitrary sprint boundary or release date.
 They cut corners, skipped tests, and force pushed their way to "done".
 The resulting spike in [defects](#defects) is the unavoidable effect of that unevenness.
+This also indicates that builds lack determinism, relying on inconsistent or manual steps instead of a fully automated process

-### The Solutions
+### The solutions

 Unevenness is created by push-based systems, where work is started regardless of downstream capacity, which guarantees [overproduction](#overproduction) and [transportation](#transportation) waste.
 If we push unrefined work onto teams, or push untested code into a release branch, or push a sprint's-worth of "done" work onto the testers on the final day, we're actively creating instability.

 The solution is a fundamental cultural and technical shift to pull-based systems, where work is started only when downstream capacity is available.

-#### The Management System
+#### The management system

 **Kanban** (not just a "JIRA board") is a management system for diagnosing and stabilising flow.

 The key to **Kanban** is the Work in Progress (WIP) limit.
-A WIP limit is not a process bottleneck, or a constraint on productivity; it is a deliberate countermeasure.
+WIP limits are not intended as a productivity cap; they are a control that improves flow and throughput by reducing context switching and queues.
 It is a simple rule that forces the team to stop starting work and start finishing it.

 WIP limits relentlessly expose hidden bottlenecks, making the [waiting](#waiting), and the unevenness painfully visible.
 By forcing the team to pull new work only when capacity is available, WIP limits naturally smooth the flow.

 This is not philosophy; it is mathematics.
 [Queueing theory](https://en.wikipedia.org/wiki/Queueing_theory) shows that as a system approaches full utilisation; its cycle time increases non-linearly.
 In other words, when everyone is "100% busy", work does not finish faster, it finishes _much_ slower.
 High WIP means more context switching, more [waiting](#waiting), more [inventory](#inventory) and more unevenness.
 A WIP limit creates slack, and slack creates flow.

-#### The Cultural System
+#### The cultural system

 A pull-system on its own can still be thwarted by organisational structures and silos.
 The largest and most damaging bottleneck in traditional IT is the "wall of confusion" between Development and Operations.
 This isn't just a handoff; it's a fundamental conflict of incentives.